dani-f/SR2_News_Mining/analysis.md

 ![](analysis_files/figure-gfm/keywords-over-time-1.png)<!-- -->

 Additional to the temporal evolution, it’s also interesting to observe the distribution of these keywords within the week.
-Corona and the Ukraine dominate news during the week, indicating perhaps an avoidance of such pressing topics on weekends.
-Saturdays seem reserved for more background information, as implied by the prominence of the word “Interview”.
-US-related topics persist from Monday to Saturday, and I wonder why a similar pattern doesn’t seem to hold for other countries, such as China.
-Regional messages concerning the Bundestag (the German Parliament), Saarland or the EU take center stage during weekdays.

 ``` r
 news_unnested %>%